 The Massabki Brothers

-The Massabki brothers, Francis, Abdel Moati and Raphael, were Maronite martyrs, slain in Damascus in 1860 in part of a dramatic anti-Christian uprising in Syria and Lebanon from April to July of that year, when more than sixty villages were destroyed in the Shouf and the Matn.
+The Massabki brothers, Francis, Abdel Moati and Raphael, were Maronite martyrs, slain in Damascus on 10 July 1860 in part of a dramatic anti-Christian uprising in Syria and Lebanon from April to July of that year, when more than sixty villages were destroyed in the Shouf and the Matn.
 Around 2,600 Christians were slaughtered in Deir El-Qamr with the connivance, if not the help of the Turkish authorities.
 It is estimated that some 12,000 Christians were slain in Lebanon, and 11,000 in Syria.

 Economic jealousy was perhaps the chief reason for the massacres: the Christians were perceived as being undeservedly wealthy, and benefitting in Muslim lands while many of the Muslims were living in poverty.
 Further, in 1856, the Turkish Empire had lifted many legal restrictions on Christians.
 Many Muslims became envious simply because the Christians were no longer oppressed to the same degree as before.
 This resentment may have been at least a contributing factor to the slaughter of the Massabkis, who were from a prominent wealthy Syrian family.
 Although they were esteemed for their piety, wealth and willingness to aid the poor and the needy, these virtues might even enrage, rather than pacify, an envious man.